STAMPS SCHOLARS PROGRAM

 - Demonstration of leadership, perseverance, scholarship, service to humankind, and innovation

-Eligible accepted students are invited to Mercer University’s Macon campus for the Presidential Scholarship Competition, December 2-3, 2016.
+Eligible accepted students are invited to Mercer University’s Macon campus for the Presidential Scholarship Weekend, November 30-December 1, 2018.
 Students must interview in-person at this event to be considered for the Stamps Scholars Program.
 A select number of candidates will move forward to interview with the Mercer University Stamps Committee in January.
 Students selected by the Committee will interview with the Stamps Family Charitable Foundation, Inc. Mercer University will notify the five scholarship recipients of their selection as Stamps Scholars.

-Associate Director of Admissions and Recruitment & Stamps Scholars Program Coordinator
+Director of Undergraduate Admissions & Stamps Scholars Program Coordinator

 Send Materials To: